apache/flink-statefun/stateful-functions-docs/docs/overview/index.rst

 .. topic:: Consistency Model

  Interactions flow between functions as event streams, in the style of message passing.
 Apache Flink’s snapshot-based fault tolerance model was extended to support cyclic data flow graphs while ensuring **exactly-once messaging guarantees** (yay!).
-As a result, you can have functions messaging each other arbitrarily, efficiently, and reliably.
+As a result, you can have functions messaging each other arbitrarily, efficiently and reliably.

 **Stateful Functions** splits compute and storage differently to the classical two-tier architecture: one ephemeral state/compute tier and a simple persistent blob storage tier.
 This approach **eliminates the need to provision additional databases, key-value stores or message brokers** and effectively offloads application state management from the shoulders of developers.

 Technology Space
 ################

-Stateful Functions is heavily inspired by multiple existing technologies for stateless application development and orchestration.
+**Stateful Functions** is heavily inspired by multiple existing technologies for stateless application development and orchestration.
 Other than Apache Flink, also Function-as-a-Service (FaaS) systems such as AWS Lambda and the `virtual stateful actor model <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/Orleans-MSR-TR-2014-41.pdf>`_ from Microsoft Orleans served as inspiration for this project.

 The framework is mostly implemented in Java and runs on the JVM.
 Extending the API to be cross-language compatible and support languages like Python, Go or NodeJS is part of the :ref:`Roadmap <roadmap>`.

 Get Involved!
 #############

 If you find these ideas interesting, give **Stateful Functions** a try and get involved!
-Check out the Getting Started section for introduction walkthroughs.
+Check out the :ref:`Getting Started <getting_started_example>` section for introduction walkthroughs.
 File an issue if you have an idea how to improve things.

-The project is a work-in-progress.
-We believe we are off to a promising direction, but there is still a way to go to make all parts of this vision a reality.
-There are many possible ways to enhance **Stateful Functions** for different types of applications.
-Possibilities for enhancements to the runtime and operations will also evolve with the evolution of capabilities of Apache Flink.